ryankemper/writings/Scaling_Elasticsearch.md

     * Filebeat feeds into Kafka.
 Inclusion of Kafka means no longer dropping logs
     * Create separate Elasticsearch index per Kafka topic (side effect: orders of magnitude variance in index size)

+    ^ Combination of no longer dropping logs + kafka topic<->ES index => cluster cannot handle this volume

 - Final Configuration: Filebeat->Kafka->Logstash->Elasticsearch
     * Filebeat feeds into Kafka.
     * One daily index with as many shards as necessary to get the right size shards

+#### What we look for in a healthy cluster

+- Memory usage should be fluctuating around the 75% threshold.
+Look for a "sawtooth" pattern where memory approaches 75%, decreases as concurrent mark sweep garbage collection kicks in,

 #### Context on final configuration